 - Contacting the manufacturer

 There will be instances where you might still be unsure if something is vegan.
-Typically this is when an item is labelled as ‘vegetarian’ and contains an ingredient which could or could not be vegan, but there are no further details to confirm this either way.
-What you do here is entirely over to you, but you may want to make contact with the manufacturer directly* (especially if it is a preferred food and you’re wanting peace of mind).
+Typically this is when an item is labelled as ‘vegetarian’ and contains an ingredient which may or may not be vegan, but there are no further details to confirm this either way.
+What you do here is entirely over to you, but you may want to make contact with the manufacturer directly – especially if it’s a food you used to buy a lot and you’re wanting peace of mind.
 If you do choose to get in touch then here’s a little tip: be specific.
 If you just ask ‘is it vegan?’ a lot of the time they’ll just play it safe and say no. A good question to ask is, ‘I notice this item isn’t listed as vegan, but there isn’t anything obviously not vegan in its ingredients.
 Could you please confirm if there is anything that makes it unsuitable, i.e. cross-contamination during manufacture, or ingredients involving animal products?’
 You are more likely to receive a detailed reply.

 - There’s an app for this!
-Spoon Guru is a free food search and discovery app available for UK users on iOS and Android.
+Spoon Guru is a free food search and discovery app available for iOS and Android.
 Using the inbuilt barcode scanner, recipe library, and search function, you can quickly and easily find products that are suitable for your diet.
-You can also read more about the app in our blog post.